LIFT Productions: FBI raid

-On June 1, 2007 FBI and IRS agents raided LIFT's offices.
+On June 1, 2007, FBI and IRS agents raided LIFT's offices.
 Unnamed federal sources and news reports indicated that the U.S. Attorney's office believed LIFT had been involved in massive fraud.
 Some estimates topped $100,000,000.

 The underwriters of the Film Factory soon withdrew.
 LIFT tried to maintain its business, but the Louisiana Department of Economic Development banned all LIFT-related productions in the midst of all the publicity, drying up all of its development and distribution deals.

 The multi-agency U.S. Department of Justice investigation lasted over five years and cast a wide net, serving grand jury subpoenas on major Hollywood studios, law firms, brokerages, and CPAs.
 FBI and IRS agents from New York, Ohio, Texas and California expended thousands of man-hours, including multiple interviews of Kevin Costner (the star of the LIFT release Mr. Brooks).
 Despite its wide scope, the investigation failed to turn up any evidence of fraud or abuse of tax credits, as United States Attorney James B. Letten had proclaimed at the outset.

 William Bradley, an attorney who sometimes represented LIFT, pleaded guilty to paying a bribe to Mark Smith, the Louisiana Film Commissioner, in a matter unrelated to LIFT.
 He admitted receiving a $135,000 fee from LIFT CEO Malcolm Petal to help convince the State of Louisiana to allow popular music festivals like JazzFest, Essence, and Voodoo to utilize the film tax credits for their productions.
 Petal feared that without government assistance, New Orleans would lose these festivals in the wake of Hurricane Katrina.
 Bradley admitted he paid $65,000 of that fee to Smith, but that Petal had no direct knowledge of the payment.

 Petal pleaded guilty to conspiracy to bribe in the matter and received the maximum five-year sentence.
-During his sentencing proceedings the United States' Attorney's office admitted they had not proved any actual harm caused by the bribe, any gain to Petal, or that Petal had any knowledge that Bradley hade made payments to Smith.
+During his sentencing proceedings the United States' Attorney's office admitted they had not proved any actual harm caused by the bribe, any gain to Petal, or that Petal had any knowledge that Bradley had made payments to Smith.
 Nevertheless, Eastern District of Louisiana Judge Lance Africk, a personal friend of United States Attorney Letten, sentenced Petal to the maximum 60 months in prison.
 Judge Africk stated that Petal need not know of the bribe itself to be guilty of conspiracy to bribe, because in a conspiracy "the right hand does not need to know what the left hand is doing."
 He opined that the maximum sentence was warranted due to the seriousness of the offense and that Petal had lost his moral compass.